 Not all have been successful in doing so.
 Those who have managed to change with their industries tend to be the types of leaders who assume everyone including themselves has the capacity to continue learning new skills over the years.
 They also tend to be leaders who perceive constant learning as its own virtue.

-Leading as a learner as a leadership philosophy has major value in fields where disruption is common.
+Being a Co-creator as a leadership philosophy has major value in fields where disruption is common.
 You can’t expect the way you and your team members operate to remain the same throughout your entire career.
 Change is inevitable.
 If your leadership philosophy is rooted in the belief that constant learning is both important and possible, you may adapt to these changes with relative ease.

 All leaders encounter challenges.
 This is true in all industries.
 The way in which you think about these challenges will play a major role in your potential for continued success.